ChromeScreens 1.1

 Each non-empty line not starting with a '#' is read by the script.

 A line looks like 'Screen-ID Chrome Arguments'.
-The screen ID is a number starting at 0.
+The screen is a number starting at 0.

 The chrome arguments typically contain the URL of the website to load.
 You may specify multiple URLs separated by space to open multiple tabs and install a Chrome Extension which automatically switches the tabs.